How to Properly Maintain Your "Rubber" RV Roof

 This flaking is intentional, and it is actually necessary for the roof material to breath properly and stay flexible.

-RV Vinyl and Rubber Cleaner
+RV Vinyl and Rubber Cleaner, great for your roof

 Cleaning your Rubber Roof